mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Stun an enemy minion.
 Draw a card.

 name:     Frostfire
-text:     Give a friendly minion +3⚔️.
+text:     Give an allied minion +3⚔️.
 If it is Vespyr, also give it +3❤️.

 name:     Ghost Wolf
 text: